wangtaohk/aa/readme.txt

 Git tracks changesfiles.
 Creating a new branch is quick. aaa
-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simple end.